Dr. Shannon Scott, Principal Investigator

 Former team members

 We would like to acknowledge and thank our former ECHO staff and trainees for their engagement and contribution to our past and current research.
-Although these former ECHO members no longer actively work with us, they were crucial to the development of our research and knowledge translation tools.
+Although these former ECHO members no longer actively work with us, they contributed to our research and the development of our knowledge translation tools.

 Mandy Archibald, RN, BScN, PhD